gpratte/react-performance/README.md

 Clicking on the *Is Context Provider* button and then dismissing the modal dialog will show that both children rerender.

+## React's Recommendation
+The [React memo](https://react.dev/reference/react/memo) page calls out this problem in the [Updating a memoized component using a context section](https://react.dev/reference/react/memo#updating-a-memoized-component-using-a-context)

+> Even when a component is memoized, it will still re-render when a context that it’s using changes.
+Memoization only has to do with props that are passed to the component from its parent.

+and in the same section it recommends

+> To make your component re-render only when a part of some context changes, split your component in two.
+Read what you need from the context in the outer component, and pass it down to a memoized child as a prop.

 # Steps
 ## step 04 flesh out readme
 Fleshed out all of the readme content about these list of steps